DarthFloopy/stopwatch/README.md

 # stopwatch
- A simple CLI stopwatch program
+ A simple CLI stopwatch program, because macOS is missing a GUI one for some reason